Community benefit society

 Profits are not distributed among members, or external shareholders, but are instead returned to the community.
 It must also be set up with social objectives to conduct a business or trade.

-BenComs are run and managed by their members and must submit annual accounts to the Financial Services Authority (FSA).
+BenComs are run and managed by their members and must submit annual accounts to the Financial Conduct Authority (FCA).
 It can raise funds by issuing shares to the public and may be established as a charity providing it has exclusively charitable objects that are for the public benefit, allowing them to raise capital through public grants and charitable trusts.

 If approved, they’re known as ‘exempt charities’ and report to the Financial Services Authority (FSA), not the Charity Commission.
 BenComs must demonstrate social objectives and provide reasons for registering as a society, rather than a company.